 During this time period, Eric moved to a maple neck Fender Stratocaster (“Brownie”).
 It was during this era that Eric recorded the classic rock album Layla with Duane Allman.
 I believe he was using a Fender Champ amp when recording his guitar parts.
 I heard Duane Allman comment when asked how a listener could figure out who was playing what part on the album.
 (Duane or Eric) He said, “It’s easy.
 I play the Gibson, Eric plays the Fender.”

 Now is when Eric really starts to change his tone.
-Before, he never used effects other than a wah to my ears and just cranked the amp.
-He was now using the infamous “Blackie” guitar as his main axe with Marshall 800 series heads.
+Before, he never used many effects other than a wah to my ears and just cranked the amp.
+He was now using the famous “Blackie” guitar as his main axe with Marshall 800 series heads.
 The “Journeyman” album to me depicted what his tone was like during this time period as well as his “Behind the Sun” album.
 A lot more gain, delay and reverb sometimes, and a very “dialed in” tone to me.
 I really like the tone though, but on certain songs I could hear some chorus, which I’m not a big fan of.
-His version of “After Midnight” has some killer tone on it.
+His version of “After Midnight” and “Forever Man” have some killer tone on it.

 To me, this period saw a resurrection of Clapton going back to basics but still had one foot in the 80’s for some of the material which to me worked really well.
-The tones he captured during this era are really amazing.
-Two albums define his tone in my mind during this time period.
-“24 Nights” and “From the Cradle”.
+The tones he captured during this era are really amazing for me.
+Two albums that defined his tone in my mind during this time period are “24 Nights” and “From the Cradle”.
 These two albums were the guitar bible for me when I was learning how to play in the early nineties.
 I wore out both of these albums by practicing along just trying to get some of those licks down.
 At the time it seemed impossible.
-But I kept trying through the years.
+But I kept trying.

 And now we get to the modern era where Clapton to me has been very hit or miss with his tones.
-He has been using mainly different Strats, and various models of reissue Fender Tweed amps.
+He has been using mainly different Strats and various models of reissue Fender Tweed amps.
 Most of the tones I hear during this period have been ok, but nothing like he sounded like in the past.
 I think the best tones I heard were from the Cream Reunion Tour and on the album with BB King called Riding with the King.